 - Concept.
 Concepts are often called the building blocks of theories.
 They are primarily the vehicles of thought that involve images.

 - Models.
 Models are representations of the interaction among and between the concepts showing patterns.
-They present an overview of the thinking behind the theory and may demonstrate how theory can be introduced into practice.
+They present an overview of the theory’s thinking and may demonstrate how theory can be introduced into practice.

 - Conceptual framework.
 A conceptual framework is a group of related ideas, statements, or concepts.
 It is often used interchangeably with the conceptual model and with grand theories.